 The second feminist wave started in 1967, following the Arab defeat in the Israeli-Egyptian war.
-The disappointment caused by this, triggered a process of critically considering nationalist ideologies, eventually facilitating the rise of leftist feminism.
+The caused by this, triggered a process of critically considering nationalist ideologies, eventually facilitating the rise of leftist feminism.
 Women’s organisations mainly focused on humanitarian work, and were encouraged by Fouad Chehab’s reformist policies.
-Yet, although women’s organisations split off on an organisational level from political parties, they were often still aligned with their ideology.
+Yet, although women’s organisations split off on an organisational level from political parties, they were often still with their ideology.
 For example al-tajammou al-Nisa’i al-dimocrati al-lubnani (Lebanese Democratic Gathering of Women - LDGW) was affiliated with Munazamat al-‘amal al-shuyu’i (the organisation of Communist Action - OCA) and al-Ittihad al-Nisa’i al-taqaddumi (the Progressive Women’s Union) connected to the Progressive Socialist Party (PSP).

-It was only in 1995, after the Fourth World Conference on Women in Beijing, that triggered the emergence of the third wave of feminism.
+It was only in 1995, after the Fourth World Conference on Women in Beijing, that the emergence of the third wave of feminism.
 During this wave, legal and perceptual gender mainstreaming were mainly demanded for.
 New terms, such as “gender based violence”, “full citizenship” and “positive discrimination” were introduced, and the inclusion of women’s rights into human rights was strongly advocated for.
 This eventually led to Lebanon signing CEDAW, binding the country to the Conference’s directives that were not (yet) recognised by Lebanese laws.